ibm-cloud-docs/vpc/at-events.md

 ### Load balancer events
 {: #events-load-balancers}

-The following table lists the actions related to load balancers and the generation of events.
+The following table lists the actions that related to load balancers and the generation of events.

 | Resource  | Action  | Description  |
 |:----------------|:-----------------------|:-----------------------|